squ1dd13/CLEO-iOS/README.md

 * Some scripts require certain touch combinations in "touch zones".
 These are nine areas on the screen which a script can check to see if you are touching.
 A numbered diagram of these zones can be found [here](https://3.bp.blogspot.com/--yB8v3cBRyg/U9iO-NyyXPI/AAAAAAAAAJQ/FeGJI47KbYA/s1600/EC3B.jpg).

+## File Modding
+On top of script modding, CLEO is also capable of various mod loading tasks.

+### File Swapping
+While it is possible to modify game files (inside `gta3sa.app`) directly, this is not the best way to change files.
+This is because you have to keep track of what you have changed and make sure you have backups to avoid having to reinstall the game due to broken files.
+CLEO allows different files to be loaded while leaving the game's files unchanged.

+1. If you do not have it already, make a folder named "Replace" inside your CLEO directory.
+2. Find a mod which replaces game files (such as `handling.cfg`, `gta3.img`, or any other files that are found inside `gta3sa.app`).
+3. Put the replacement files inside the "Replace" folder.
+To replace `handling.cfg`, the files would look like this:
+    ```
+    CLEO
+      ...
+      Replace
+        handling.cfg
+      ...
+    ```
+4. Launch the game.
+Whenever the game tries to load the files from `gta3sa.app`, it will instead load from the "Replace" folder.

+If you want to remove a file swap mod, just delete the files inside "Replace".
+The game will load from `gta3sa.app` instead.

+### IMG Archives
+To replace files inside an IMG archive:
+1. Make a folder in your CLEO directory with the same name as the archive (for example, `gta3.img`).
+2. Find a mod with replacement files that need to go into the archive (often, these are `.dff` files, but there are others too).
+3. Get the files from the mod and put them inside the folder you made in step 1.
+For example, a mod that replaces the `clover.dff` file inside `gta3.img` would need a layout like this:
+    ```
+    CLEO
+      ...
+      gta3.img
+        clover.dff
+      ...
+    ```
+4. Launch the game.
+The replacement files will take effect.

+To reverse the changes, just delete the files from the `.img` folder you made (or delete the entire `.img` folder if you want to remove all replacements for that archive).

 ## Cheats
 * A list of cheats can be found in the CLEO menu.
 It can be accessed by selecting the "Cheats" tab